beporter/CakePHP-EnvAwareness/README.md

 A sample CakePHP application that will load configuration information based on an environment flag value.

-It is meant to accompany this presentation: [Running a CakePHP App in Different Operating Environments](slides/env-aware-cake-apps.md)
+It is meant to accompany this presentation: [Running a CakePHP App in Different Operating Environments](slides/)

+The Cake 3 demo app lives in [app/](app/).
+(There is also a [Cake 2.x](https://github.com/beporter/CakePHP-EnvAwareness/tree/cake-2x/app/) demo branch.)

 ## The Short Version